ahama92/ahama92.github.io/README.md

 ## Publication Citation Style

 I am using Vancouver style publication citations with the DOI attached to the end of the string.
-I am removing the month and day of publication and only keeping the year.